-- Identify the characteristics of the most vulnerable population. - Describe the specially tailored services available for the most vulnerable population.
+Upon completion of this lesson, you will be able to: Identify the characteristics of the most vulnerable population and California Integrated Care Management (CICM).
+Describe the specially tailored services available for the most vulnerable population.

-The IEHP DualChoice (HMO D-SNP) population is composed of individuals who are dual eligible for both Medicare and Medi-Cal in Riverside and San Bernardino counties, including the most vulnerable population.
+The IEHP DualChoice (HMO D-SNP) population is composed of individuals who are dual eligible for both Medicare and Medical in Riverside and San Bernardino counties, including the most vulnerable population.